t184256/xslang/README.md

 a.b				<=>	(a b) ???
 ```

-One day I would document XSLang more thoroughly, but for now refer to the
+One day I would document XSLang more thoroughly, (and stop rewriting it!)
-source (there is not much!) and to the tests.
+but for now refer to the source (it's not so long!) and to the tests.
 Sorry for the inconvenience.